 " Well-maintained facilities.

 Our Lady Help of Christians is a member of the Warrnambool and District Catholic Schools Network and as such shares many activities with Emmanuel College and the seven catholic primary schools in the district.
-We share a Japanese teacher with these schools, which enables us to offer Japanese as a Language Other Than English in to Senior students.

 Our Lady Help of Christians School looks for opportunities to take part in a variety of local community activities, which promote the school and the local community.